V3XL/RSPeer-install-for-Raspberry-Pi/README.md

 After this is done you should see your launcher appear in the "Connected Launchers" section at the following webpage: https://app.rspeer.org/#/bot/management

+You should now be able connect to the Raspberry Pi via remote desktop connection.